r41nm4k3r/expense_manager/README.md

     Use ListView.builder with ScrollController to detect when the user scrolls to the end.
     Load more transactions dynamically or display transactions in pages.

-4. Add Export to CSV/Excel
+4. Add Export to CSV/Excel :white_check_mark:

 Enable users to export their transactions to a CSV or Excel file for external use.